KushGabani/Data-Structure-Implementation/README.md

      Class Node : This is a nested class used inside LinkedList and provides basic building block for the LinkedList.

      Core variables of Class Node :
-                      data - (int) The data stored in the node next - (Node Object) A pointer to the next Node
+                      data - (type) The data stored in the node next - (Node Object) A pointer to the next Node

      LinkedList() : A constructor for class LinkedList to initialise a LinkedList object.

-     function createList() : This function creates a LinkedList for an object. args : (int) An array containing the dataset to be implementated as LinkedList. returns : void
+     function createList() : This function creates a LinkedList for an object. args : (type[]) An array containing the dataset to be implementated as LinkedList. returns : void

      function add() : This is a subsidiary function that is used to a node at the end of a list.